-DESCRIPTIONExtracorporeal shockwave treatment (ESWT), also known as orthotripsy or lithotripsy, has been available since the early 1980s for the treatment of renal stones, and has been widely investigated for the treatment of biliary stones.
-Shock waves create a transient pressure disturbance, which disrupts solid structures, breaking them into smaller fragments, thus allowing spontaneous passage and/or removal of stones.
-The mechanism by which ESWT might have an effect on musculoskeletal conditions is not well defined.
-Chronic musculoskeletal conditions, such as tendinitis, can be associated with a substantial degree of scarring and calcium deposition.
-Calcium deposits may restrict motion and encroach on other structures such as nerves and blood vessels, causing pain and decreased function.
+ESWT, also known as orthotripsy, has been available since the early 1980s for the treatment of renal stones and has been widely investigated for the treatment of biliary stones.
+ESWT uses externally-applied shock waves to create a transient pressure disturbance, which disrupts solid structures, breaking them into smaller fragments, thus allowing spontaneous passage and/or removal of stones.
+The mechanism by which ESWT might have an effect on musculoskeletal conditions is not well-defined.
+Chronic musculoskeletal conditions (eg, tendinitis) can be associated with a substantial degree of scarring and calcium deposition.
+Calcium deposits may restrict motion and encroach on other structures, such as nerves and blood vessels, causing pain and decreased function.
 One hypothesis is that disruption of these calcific deposits by shock waves may loosen adjacent structures and promote resorption of calcium, thereby decreasing pain and improving function.

-Other functions are also thought to be involved.
-Physical stimuli are known to activate endogenous pain control systems and activation by shock waves may “reset” the endogenous pain receptors.
+Other mechanisms are also thought to be involved in the mechanism of ESWT.
+Physical stimuli are known to activate endogenous pain control systems, and activation by shock waves may “reset” the endogenous pain receptors.
 Damage to endothelial tissue from ESWT may result in increased vessel wall permeability, causing increased diffusion of cytokines, which may in turn promote healing.
-Microtrauma induced by ESWT may promote angiogenesis and thus aid in healing.
-Finally, shock waves have been shown to stimulate osteogenesis and promote callous formation in animals, which is the rationale for trials of ESWT in delayed union or non-union of bone fractures.
+Microtrauma induced by ESWT may promote angiogenesis and thus aid healing.
+Finally, shock waves have been shown to stimulate osteogenesis and promote callous formation in animals, which is the basis for trials of ESWT in delayed union or non-union of bone fractures.

 ESWT is a noninvasive procedure for breaking up kidney stones.
 High intensity shock waves are produced electrically on the treatment area.
 ESWT treatment consists of approximately 500-1500 shocks delivered over 30-60 minutes.
 The size and number of stones to be treated usually determines the extent of therapy.
 The patient may be either submerged in water bath (wet method device) or have water-filled compressible pads positioned in the appropriate area (dry method device).
 General, spinal, or epidural anesthesia is usually administered with this procedure.
 Several machines under investigation only require local anesthetics.
 ESWT treatments can be performed on an inpatient or outpatient basis.
 Following ESWT, most kidney stone fragments are eventually eliminated in the urine.
 Adjunctive procedures (e.g., pre-ESWT endoscopy or surgery) are estimated to be required in 7-15% of patients to ensure the complete removal of the stone fragments.